bryanrsmith/eslint-plugin-sort-class-members/README.md

 * `[accessor-pairs]`: matches getters and setters that are part of a pair (where both `get` and `set` methods are defined)
 * `[static-properties]`: matches all static properties
 * `[conventional-private-properties]`: matches properties whose name starts with an underscore
+* `[arrow-function-properties]`: matches properties whose value is initialized to an arrow function
 * `[methods]`: matches all methods
 * `[static-methods]`: matches all static methods
 * `[conventional-private-methods]`: matches methods whose name starts with an underscore